 To be eligible to play in the U14 team, a player must be 14 years or under as at the 31st December in the current season.

-To be eligible to play in the U13 team, a player must be 13 years or under as at the 31st of December in the current season.

-If a player plays in any junior football match and has not complied with the above age limits, the player’s team shall be deemed to have forfeited every such match, as per Rule 6.5 - Forfeiture of Matches.
+If a player plays in any junior football match and has not complied with the above age limits, the player’s team shall be deemed to have forfeited every such match, as per Rule 6 - Forfeiture of Matches.
 The player shall then be dealt with as determined by the League Board.

 Junior Over Age Permit (OAP)